brz1409/VanillaNeRF/README.md

 ## Dataset format

 `train.py` expects a dataset exported from Blender or a similar tool.
 The directory should contain image files and a `transforms_train.json` file describing the camera parameters.
-A minimal layout looks like this:
+Alternatively you can use an LLFF dataset containing a `poses_bounds.npy` file.
+A minimal Blender-style layout looks like this:

 ```text
 my_scene/